tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/acceleration_models/thrust.rst

 This section elaborates on the definition of the thrust orientation in case aerodynamics are also taken into account in the simulation model.

-For instance, let's say that an aerodynamic coefficient interface is set up, in which the aerodynamic coefficients depend on the vehicle's orientation (angle of attack/sideslip), and that an aerodynamic acceleration is used in the propagated.
+For instance, let's assume that an aerodynamic coefficient interface is set up, in which the aerodynamic coefficients depend on the vehicle's orientation (angle of attack/sideslip), and that an aerodynamic acceleration is used in the propagation.
 The orientation of the vehicle must then somehow be specified.
 In this section, we will discuss the option of defining the orientation of the vehicle for thrust and aerodynamic either separately, or linked to one another.

 Separate orientations